Discover HeyGen's journey to $1M ARR with product demonstration videos and video presentations. Explore our strategy and insights.

 - Connect with the right person early, even pre-product.
 Quickly craft a minimum viable product (MVP) for potential buyers.
 No payment means no validation.

 - After meeting real users, fully listen.
 It's challenging to accept you may not know what they want.
 Practice humility.
-As a tech founder, I had many ideas.
-Mainly, they didn’t succeed.
-Our CG avatar, for instance, lacked a product-market fit.
-Users wanted authentic videos.
+The CG avatar, for instance, lacked product-market fit.
+Users wanted authentic corporate video examples.
 Listening better would've kept us on track.

 - Don't blindly believe in popular tech trends.
-They don't always align with what users want.
-Focus on genuine user needs.
+They don't always align with genuine user needs.
+Diversification in your content offering, such as learning to translate your audio content with AI, can be crucial.

 - Prioritize the right problems.
 Validating a need is more important than solving perceived "big" issues.